robpomeroy/BrightOS/docs/Mission.md

-* Leeenux Kids: a child-friendly version of Leeenux, a *non-free* OS that specifically targets netbooks (like the Asus Eee PC); less generalised from a hardware perspective than most other Linux distributions; documentation about Kids version is scant; not focused on special needs
+* Leeenux Kids: a child-friendly version of Leeenux, a *non-free* OS that specifically targets netbooks (like the Asus Eee PC); less generalised from a hardware perspective than most other Linux distributions; documentation about Kids version is scant; not focused on learning difficulties